Praashoo7/Interview-Management-System/Interview Management System/HTML-PHP/README.txt

-HTML-PHP files for Conducting Exam.
+HTML-PHP files for Exam Conduction.